Create a canvas app from scratch using Common Data Service

-Build a canvas app to manage data that's stored in Common Data Service for Apps, using standard entities (which are built in), custom entities (which your organization creates), or both.
+Build a canvas app to manage data that's stored in Common Data Service, using standard entities (which are built in), custom entities (which your organization creates), or both.

 - Switch to an environment in which a database has been created with sample data.
 If you have an appropriate license, you can create an environment to meet this need.

 - To create an app, you must be assigned to the Environment Maker security role.